London-Lund Corpus 2

 Welcome to the official website of the London–Lund Corpus 2 (LLC–2)!

 LLC–2 is a half-a-million-word corpus of spoken language with data recorded in 2014–2019 with adult educated speakers of British English.
 On the one hand, the corpus is a resource for studying contemporary speech from a synchronic perspective and across different registers and groups of speakers.
 On the other hand, it is designed according to the same principles as the original London–Lund Corpus (LLC–1) with data from the 1950–1980s.
 To this end, it facilitates principled comparisons across different time periods of English with roughly 50 years in between.
-The corpus design includes: face-to-face conversation, mobile phone/Skype conversation (landline telephone calls in LLC–1), broadcast discussions and interviews, parliamentary language, spontaneous commentary, legal language and prepared speech.
+The corpus design includes: face-to-face conversation, phone/Skype conversation (landline telephone calls in LLC–1), broadcast discussions and interviews, parliamentary language, spontaneous commentary, legal language and prepared speech.

 September 2020: Carita Paradis' plenary talk at STANCEDISC'20